HandsOnDataViz/book/spreadsheet/pivot-tables/README.md

-# Aggregate Data with Pivot Tables
+# Group Data with Pivot Tables

 *By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*

+**TO DO** rewrite to start with "here's a common problem/question" and show rows of data and an unanswered question.
+Then show how pivot tables can group (or aggregate) data to show a more meaningful story.

 Sometimes your goal is to aggregate individual rows of data into larger groups by the same type.
 For example, one organization compiled a spreadsheet of its contacts.
 Each row included a city, and when sorted, it appeared like this: